dolittle/vanir/README.md

 while building things like our [Studio](https://github.com/dolittle/studio).
 The projects in this repository are only maintained for this sole purpose in mind.
 In addition we do use these projects with customers and contributions are then also coming from these projects.

+## Documentation

+You'll find all the documentation [here](./Documentation/README.md) and specifically for getting started, you'll find [here](./Documentation/getting-started.md).

+## Contributing

+We welcome contributions, all we ask is that you read our [code of conduct](./CODE_OF_CONDUCT.md) and adhere to it, and also read through the official [Dolittle contribution guide](https://dolittle.io/docs/contributing/) as these are the things we look for during pull requests.